DigitalFuturesOCADU/df-pong/README.md

 1. **Browser Caching**: Web browsers cache paired device names
 2. **Generic Names**: Previously paired devices may show as "Arduino-Paired" instead of their custom names
 3. **Name Collisions**: Multiple devices can appear identical in the connection dialog
-4. **Trial and Error**: Students can't reliably identify which physical device is theirs
+4. **Trial and Error**: Players can't reliably identify which physical device is theirs

 ### The Solution: Unique UUID Per Device